Pylons/translationstring/docs/translation.rst

 Translation
 ===========

-:mod:`internatl` provides a function named :func:`internatl.Translator` which is used to create a :term:`translator` object.
+:mod:`translationstring` provides a function named :func:`translationstring.Translator` which is used to create a :term:`translator` object.

 It is called like so: